hanabi/hanabi.github.io/Reference.md

 If you have already read the beginners guide, then please see the [learning path document](Learning_Path.md).
 This explains what to learn next and how many games you should be playing before reading ahead.

+These strategies are not rules written in stone.
+Everything is flexible and can be modified in the right situation by using wits, judgment, and a lot of experience.

+It's not a good idea to rush to learn everything here as quickly as possible.
+Using higher level strategies does not necessarily make you a better player.
+The extra efficiency from fancy tricks is often outweighed by mistakes or miscommunications caused by the additional complexity.

 Note that convention updates for the group are listed in the `#announcements` channel on the [Hanabi Discord server](https://discord.gg/FADvkJp).

 <br />